schooltool-project/schooltool-book/source/translations.rst

 SchoolTool In Languages Other Than English
 ==========================================

-SchoolTool and Zope 3, its underlying framework, were designed from the ground up for full translation and internationalization.
+SchoolTool, and its underlying framework Zope 3, were designed from the ground up for full translation and internationalization.

 Selecting SchoolTool's Language
 -------------------------------

 By default, the language displayed is selected from browser's preferences.
 For example, in Firefox go to **Edit > Preferences > Content** to choose preferred languages.

-You can force SchoolTool pages to be always displayed in a desired language.
+You can force SchoolTool pages to always display in a desired language.

 Edit schooltool.conf with your favorite editor::